How to prepare, pack, and get to your winter party

 Travel north on the Hume Freeway to Glenrowan.
 Turn off after the BP Service centre and follow the signs to Myrtleford.
 4km past Myrtleford, turn left following the signs for Falls Creek and Mount Beauty.
 Your destination is Tawonga, 5km North of Mount Beauty.

 Travel South on the Hume Hwy to Wodonga and follow the signs for the Kiewa Valley Highway and Mount Beauty and Falls Creek.
 Your destination is Tawonga, 5km North of Mount Beauty.

 Travel East on the Eastern Fwy to Tailem Bend and onto the Ouyen Hwy to Ouyen, then the Mallee Hwy to Piangil, Murray Valley Hwy through Swan Hill and Echuca to Wyuna and follow the signs to Shepparton, then the Midland Hwy to Benalla, North to Glenrowan and then follow the directions as from Melbourne.

 Rise at 6.00am, pack up, put on ski boots, sunscreen and ski clothing, have breakfast and clean the hall

 Head to Falls Creek Coach Service, Tawonga South by 7.00am at the very latest.
-Cars may be left in the Falls Creek Coach Service’s car park at the cost of $20.
+Cars may be left in the Falls Creek Coach Service’s car park at the special Rover price of $20.
 Make sure you tell staff that you are a Rover.
 The BCMG can take no responsibility for the security of your car.